johndward01/CSharp_Software_Development_Review/README.md

 - HTML consists of a series of elements
 - HTML elements tell the browser how to display the content

-Here is a VS Code Generated HTML Template with an H1 header that says "Hello Wolrd!"
+Here is a VS Code Generated HTML Template with an H1 element that says "Hello Wolrd!"

 ```html
 <!DOCTYPE html>